sickcodes/Docker-OSX/README.md

     mycustomimage
 ```

-## Setting the appropriate mirrors when building Docker-OSX locally
+### What mirrors are appropriate to use to build Docker-OSX locally?

 If you are building Docker-OSX locally, you'll probably want to use Arch Linux's mirrors.